-With reference to the emission limits shown in Tables 3.2, 3.3, 3.4 and 3.5, the hourly average concentrations and the number of exceedances of the concerned air emissions monitored for the CAPCS, CHP,ASP and the Standby Flaring Gas Unit during this reporting period are presented in Tables 4.1 to 4.6.
+With reference to the emission limits shown in Tables 3.2, 3.3 and 3.4, the hourly average concentrations and the number of exceedances of the concerned air emissions monitored for the CAPCS, CHP and ASP during this reporting period are presented in Tables 4.1 to 4.5.

-It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.
+It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks and unstable operation, as well as test runs and interference of sensor, are disregarded.